Ayurveda , or Ayurvedic Medicine, is the Traditional Health Care System of Classical India

 On the other hand, if a KaphaVatta were in Kapha imbalance during winter, they might develop full scale seasonal affective disorder, rather than just mild lethargy, particularly in a long, cold, wet, dark northern winter.

-The role of the Ayurvedic physician is to accurately describe the patient’s dosha proclivities and imbalances, and then to give the proper dietary, lifestyle and herbal regimens to correct imbalances and promote radiant health.
+The role of the physician in Ayurveda is to accurately describe the patient’s dosha proclivities and imbalances, and then to give the proper dietary, lifestyle and herbal regimens to correct imbalances and promote radiant health.

 There are specific diets to “pacify” each of the doshas, which means to keep them from becoming imbalanced.
 There are specific lifestyle recommendations to promote the most healthy physical and spiritual expression of each dosha as well.
 These recommendations extend from types of exercise, pranayam and meditation, to daily routines regarding when and how much to sleep and eat.
 It also involves responding to the rhythm of the seasons according to your individual doshic tendencies.
 Finally it involves an awareness of how the doshas transform through the ageing process.